tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 - Take coin 3, remainder = 0
 - This takes a total of **2 coins**

 Therefore, this counterexample proves that the greedy algorithm does not always produce the fewest number of coins in its solution.
+This problem lacks the greedy choice property.

 - **4b.**
+The optimal substructure property